omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

 The above code will save save all intermediate images as PNG images, You will find your flag in some of the images at an advanced iteration level.

-A Better solution to make a `GIF` that show how the flag evolves during time.Here is the code for it.
+A Better solution to make a `GIF` that shows how the flag evolves in time.
+Here is the code for it.
 Just make sure you have `Pillow` installed.

 ```python
 """